The Best Bug Zappers for Indoors and Out

 The Best Bug Zappers

 Work on your backhand while hunting down flies and gnats, inside or outside.
 The ELUCTO Fly Swatter Bug Zapper operates on two AA batteries (included).
 Press the ON button, and when the indicator light turns red, depress and hold the safety switch while you swat away.
 Any insects you swat will die on contact with the electrified grid.
 If you miss the insect, don’t test the racquet by touching the grid—you will get an eyebrow-raising shock.
-Buy now.

-4. QUIETEST INDOOR BUG ZAPPER: Zepol Labs Mergence Indoor Bug Zapper
+3. BEST FOR INDOORS: Zepol Labs Mergence Indoor Bug Zapper

 If the snap, crackle, and pop of insect electrocution keeps you up at night, give the Zepol Lab’s Mergence Indoor Bug Zapper a try.
 Its insulating technology virtually eliminates noise, and unlike traditional lantern-style zappers, it features a white UV light and a visually attractive curved design that resembles a designer wall sconce when mounted.
 The front cover opens upward to reveal the removable collection tray.
 Buyers rate the Zepol highly its good looks, silent operation, and effectiveness.
-Buy now.